flotools/flotools/README.md

 To change it, simply type the new desired shortcut and then stop interacting with the edit area.
 Be careful not to press command tab here, as this will assign it self as a new shortcut.

-### Uninstalling or reinstalling Flo Tools:
+### Reinstalling Flo Tools:

 The provided zip file contains both an installer and uninstaller for Flo Tools.
 If  Flo Tools needs to be reinstalled for any reason, simply run the installer and follow the prompts to be guided through installation.
 All Flo Tools related macros will be automatically replaced with the ones within the installer.
 Be sure you have the latest version of the installer by downloading it from the Flo Tools website.

-The current version of Flo Tools is 2.0.
-You can check the version you’re running by opening Pro Tools, and then navigating to the "Keyboard Maestro Engine" Menu Extra and arrowing through the options until you hear "Flo Tools".
-Arrow down to hear the version number.
+The current version of Flo Tools is 2.01.
+You can check the version you’re running, and check for updates by opening Pro Tools, and then navigating to the "Keyboard Maestro Engine" Menu Extra and arrowing through the options until you hear "Flo Tools".
+Arrow down to hear the version number and the option to check for updates.

+### Uninstalling Flo Tools:

+The uninstaller is only required if you wish to completely remove Flo Tools and its associated files and folders from your computer.
 To uninstall the Flo Tools scripts and associated plugin views, run the uninstaller application and follow the on-screen prompts to remove Flo Tools.

 Please backup any text files in the Plugin Views folder that you’d like to keep, as these will be permanently deleted during Flo Tools removal.